i-am-phi/geometor/pages/08.connect/01.message/form.md

             display: thankyou
 ---

-We look forward to hearing from you
+- We will get back to you as soon as possible.

+===